sirselim/Intro_to_GWAS/README.md

 ### Linux

 If you are running Linux I'm assuming that you have your own working set up that you're happy with, so you don't need me to guide the way.
-If you're new to Linux you'll be pleasantly surprise to find that most popular distro's have the required libraries for building R and it's packages from source.
+If you're new to Linux you'll be pleasantly surprised to find that most popular distro's have the required libraries for building R and it's packages from source already installed.
 If you do have issues there is plenty of excellent documentation:

   - R FAQ: https://cran.r-project.org/doc/FAQ/R-FAQ.html
   - R Installation and Admin: https://cran.r-project.org/doc/manuals/r-release/R-admin.html